auraphp/Aura.SqlQuery/README.md

 ### INSERT

-Build a common _Insert_ query using the following methods.
+Build an _Insert_ query using the following methods.
 They do not need to be called in any particular order, and may be called multiple times.
 This builds a single insert; you cannot do a multiple insert with this object.